Anna Wintour: 2020s

 In May 2020, former editor-at-large André Leon Talley released his second memoir, The Chiffon Trenches, which exposed Talley and Wintour's personal falling-out in 2018 after he was discontinued as Vogues Met Gala red carpet reporter.

 In 2020, Condé Nast promoted Wintour to the role of worldwide chief content officer, as part of a company restructuring.
 In addition, she will be working as global editorial director of Vogue.

 In 2023, Wintour suggested the creation of an event similar to the Met Gala in London to raise funds for the local arts scene, which has struggled to recover in the aftermath of COVID.

 Wintour was appointed Member of the Order of the Companions of Honour (CH) in the 2023 Birthday Honours for services to fashion.
-In January 2025, she was awarded with the Presidential Medal of Freedom.
+In January 2025, she was awarded the Presidential Medal of Freedom.
 Wintour stepped down as editor-in-chief of Vogue that June.
 On 1 September, the magazine announced she would be replaced by Chloe Malle, who was promoted from editor of vogue.com, though Wintour remains global chief content officer of Vogue internationally.
+Anna Wintour came under sustained criticism for backing the Met's decision to honour John Galliano with a Costume Institute retrospective, given his 2011 conviction by a French court for antisemitic and racist public insults; footage from the period showed him making statements about Jewish people that included praise for Adolf Hitler and references to gassing their families.
+Amid the backlash, Galliano withdrew from the exhibition and the Met confirmed that it would not proceed.
+Wintour said that she believed it was "the right decision" and gave Galliano and the museum her support.